SenP/finpro/README.md

-# Currency Converter
+# Finpro

-An Angular 2 web application that converts between different currencies.
-Used to demonstrate template features.
+An Angular 2 web application for creating watchlists of stocks to monitor.

 To work on this project: